AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 SmartGroups list
 ```

-- Expand either SmartGroups to find out what VMs have been associated to each logical container.
+- Expand either SmartGroups to find out what VMs have been associated to each of these logical container.

 ```{figure} images/lab7-bus2.png
 ---